kwat0308/pbmo/README.md

 - Boost : Download [Boost](https://www.boost.org/users/download/) and unzip in the parent directory of root.
 - CuPy : Check the [CuPy Documentation](https://docs.cupy.dev/en/stable/install.html) for installation requirements of cupy.
 Can be installed by using `pip`, but is required to be installed with the appropriate CUDA version.
 - pyCUDA : Check the [pyCUDA Wiki](https://wiki.tiker.net/PyCuda/Installation/Windows/) for installation requirements of pyCUDA.
 Can be installed by `pip install pycuda`.
+- cuBLAS : We use the `scikit-cuda` package that utilizes pyCUDA.
+Check the [scikit-cuda Wiki](https://scikit-cuda.readthedocs.io/en/latest/) for installation requirements.
+This can be installed with `pip install scikit-cuda`.

 ## Installation